-This thought-provoking presentation educates women (and the men that love them) on how to recognize the subtle symptoms, assess their personal risk and seek proper medical attention for the best outcome.
+This thought-provoking presentation provides ovarian cancer education to women (and the men that love them) on how to recognize the subtle symptoms, assess their personal risk and seek proper medical attention for the best outcome.
 It’s a great presentation for health fairs and conference sessions, service and religious groups, etc.

 We staff tables at many public fairs, shows and festivals throughout the year to take advantage of the many visitors that we can educate, raise awareness and have open discussions with.
 We hand out educational symptom cards, brochures and sell a variety of teal awareness merchandise.
 If you would like to have us at your event, please email firstname.lastname@example.org.